JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 * Come with ideas of new things you want to learn
 * Mentors will be available to help you go further or get started on new things

-# More resources

-Code.org keeps a good "jumping off" point for online learning [right here](http://www.code.org/learn/codehs).

 # Resources developed by CoderDojo Ponce Springs mentors!

 Some of the mentors in our dojo have been developing resources of their own for you.

-We're working on organizing the materials better for you, but you can find them all linked from the README.md files inside the folders corresponding to previous events here: [CoderDojoPonceSprings.Events](https://github.com/JogoShugh/CoderDojoPonceSprings.Events)
+We're working on organizing the materials better for you, but you can find them all linked from the README.md files inside the folders corresponding to previous events here: [CoderDojoPonceSprings.Events](https://github.com/CoderDojoPonceSprings/Events)

-# And even more!
+# And even more resources!

+Code.org keeps a good "jumping off" point for online learning [right here](http://www.code.org/learn/codehs).
 You are not limited to learning these languages in our dojo!
 It's just that, so far, this is what most students have expressed interest in, and what most mentors have experience with.
 If you have other goals and ideas, just let us know and we'll do our best to help you get started or take what you've already done even further.